nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   * Cons: Will need to implement different functions for each type of class details.
 Implementation will be more complicated.
 SLAP principle might not be able to be adhered to.

-### Modify Class Details features
+### Present feature

-#### About the features
+#### About this feature

-Modify Class Details features includes command such as `present`, `absent`, `class-part` and `grade`.
-These features allow users to modify a specific student's class information in a specific tutorial.
+The present feature allows users to mark a specific student to be present in a specific tutorial in the app.

 This feature builds upon the current design of Student and ClassDetails.

 #### How it is implemented
-We show an example of the execution of the `present` command below.

 <puml src="diagrams/MarkPresentSequenceDiagram.puml" alt="MarkPresentSequenceDiagram" />

 <box type="info" seamless>